danrpts/ddict/README.md

 ddict
 =====

-A simple dictionary data structure written in Javascript.
+A lightweight and extendible dictionary object written in Javascript.

 Dictionary([attributes])
 ---
 The `Dictionary` constructor can accept an optional object to set as its initial attributes.
 The Dictionary is used to manage instance `attributes` with the following API:

 ### has(key)
-  Returns boolean value of the existence of `key`.
+  Returns a boolean value for the existence of `key` in the dictionary.

 ### get(key)
-  Returns the attribute associated with `key`.
+  Returns the value associated with `key`.

 ### set(obj)
-  Supply set with an object to have each `key`, `value` pair set as an attribute.
+  Supply `set` with an object to have each `{key: value} pair inserted in the dictionary.
 Returns `this`.

 ### set(key, value)
-  Supply set with a `key`, `value` pair for it to be set as an attribute.
+  Supply `set` with a `key, value` pair for it to be inserted in the dictionary.
+Returns `this`.

+## delete(key)
+  Removes the the key, value pair associated with `key`.
 Returns `this`.

 ### extend(obj)